bateller/martinfitzpatrick.name/content/code/partial-least-squares-discriminant-analysis-plsda.md

     pip install scikit-learn matplotlib pandas

-The sample data for this section is [available for download](http://download.martinfitzpatrick.name/partial-least-squares-discriminant-analysis-plsda.zip)
+The sample data for this example is [available for download](http://download.martinfitzpatrick.name/partial-least-squares-discriminant-analysis-plsda.zip)

 Download and unzip the file into your data folder.